nusCS2113-AY1920S1/website/admin/project-deliverables.md

 **During the session**:
 1. **Take note of your team to test**.
 Distributed via LumiNUS gradebook.
-1. Download the latest jar file from the team's GitHub page. ==Copy it to an empty folder==.
+1. Download the latest jar file from the team's GitHub page (if you haven't done yet). ==Copy it to an empty folder==.
 1. Confirm you are testing the allocated product by comparing the product UI with the UI screenshot seen in the project dashboard.

 <div id="project-deliverables-pe-testing-intructions">